thelfer/tfel/docs/web/IsotropicLinearHardeningPlasticity.md

 \newcommand{\dtot}{{{\mathrm{d}}}}
 \newcommand{\paren}[1]{{\left(#1\right)}}

-This article shows how to implement an orthotropic plastic behaviour with isotropic linear hardening in `MFront`.
+This article shows how to implement an isotropic plastic behaviour with isotropic linear hardening in `MFront`.

 The implementation is available [here](gallery/plasticity/IsotropicLinearHardeningPlasticity.mfront).